WAGO/tp-firmware-sdk/README.md

 **Make sure if you like to use the precompiled toolchain that you use the Ubuntu-64bit variant.**

 A minimal disk space of 25GB is required.
-We recommend 50GB.
+We recommend 50GB and also 4GB of RAM.
 > For virtual machines on windows x64 hosts:
 You may enable virtualization support(Intel VT-x or AMD-V), typical turned on in BIOS or UEFI.